penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 It's a good rule of thumb to **NOT** touch concrete numbers until we get into the `.style` file.

 Every vector exists in a vector space, and we typically draw them from the origin of that space.
 In the given `.domain` file, you will find a defined predicate called `In` that takes in a `Vector` and a `VectorSpace`.
-The way we work with `In` is very similar to the `isSubset` predicate we have worked with in tutorial 2.
+The way we work with `In` is very similar to the `Subset` predicate we have worked with in tutorial 2.

 We start by writing the selector, which catches any vectors that are in a vector space.